April 9-10, 2005

 “Behav’d Like Men and Died Like Soldiers” : George Washington and Braddock’s Defeat, 1755.

 This one-day program will witness Col. Washington and Capt.
 Adam Stephen arriving at the Palace in Williamsburg and reporting to Governor Dinwiddie on the circumstances surrounding the battle, and what it might bode for the future of British North America.
-For information contact Colonial Williamsburg Foundation - click here.
+For information contact Colonial Williamsburg Foundation.

 July 16-17